 The weight, size, and length of the truck pose a big danger for other vehicles.
 When a large truck collides with a small vehicle there will be more damage to the smaller vehicle because of the size differential.
 The weight of a truck, which can reach 80,000 pounds, can crush a smaller vehicle, which weighs roughly 3,500 pounds.

 Being injured in an accident with a truck can change your life.
-If you have been injured in such an accident it’s best to contact our Los Angeles truck accident lawyer at 310-997-0904 to schedule a consultation regarding your case.
+If you have been injured in such an accident it’s best to contact our Los Angeles skilled lawyer at 310-997-0904 to schedule a consultation regarding your case.